Zesting produces modular isotopes and explains their topological invariants: Preliminaries

-Every category is equivalent to one that is strict, so going forward we may assume without too much loss of generality that $\CC$ is strict.
+Every fusion category is equivalent to a strict fusion category \cite[Remark 2.8.7]{EGNO}.
+Since the graphical calculus on string diagrams in a strict fusion category has particularly nice topological properties that we will want to employ, from now on we draw string diagrams in a strict fusion category $\CC$ unless indicated otherwise.

-Our fusion categories are rigid, guaranteeing dual objects $X^*$ for all $X\in \CC$ and dual morphisms compatible with the tensor product.
-In pictures, we get cups and caps that we can use to represent dual morphisms $f^*$ to $f\in \Hom(X,Y)$ and are compatible with associativity.
+Fusion categories have the property of being {\it rigid}, guaranteeing (left) dual objects $X^*$ for all $X\in \CC$ and morphisms $X^* \otimes X \to \mathds{1}$ and $\mathds{1} \to X \otimes X^*$ called evaluation and coevaluation compatible with associativity.
+In pictures, the evaluation and coevaluation morphisms are drawn as cups and caps that satisfy a ``zig-zag axiom" and can be used to draw dual morphisms $f^* \in \Hom(Y^*, X^*)$ of $f\in \Hom(X,Y)$.